Sustainable Communities Act 2007

 The Sustainable Communities Act 2007 (c.
 23) is an act of the Parliament of the United Kingdom.
-The Bill for this Act was a Private Member's Bill.
+The bill for this act was a private member's bill.

-The Sustainable Communities Act represents the campaign success by Local Works, a UK coalition of over 100 national organisations, to introduce legislation that will help reverse the trend of community decline, also called 'Ghost Town Britain'.
+The Sustainable Communities Act 2007 represents the campaign success by Local Works, a UK coalition of over 100 national organisations, to introduce legislation that will help reverse the trend of community decline, also called 'Ghost Town Britain'.
 Ghost Town Britain refers to the ongoing loss of local facilities and services including, amongst others: shops, markets, Post Offices, pubs, bank branches and health centres, etc. The term 'Ghost Town Britain' was initially coined by the British think-tank the New Economics Foundation.

-The Act was amended by the Sustainable Communities Act 2007 (Amendment) Act 2010.
+The act was amended by the Sustainable Communities Act 2007 (Amendment) Act 2010.

-How the Act works
+Provisions

-The Sustainable Communities Act 2007 is an Act of the Parliament of the United Kingdom.
-Brought to Parliament as a Private Member's Bill, it received Royal Assent on 23 October 2007.

-The Sustainable Communities Act represents the campaign success by Local Works, a UK coalition of over 100 national organisations, to introduce legislation that will help reverse the trend of community decline, also called 'Ghost Town Britain'.
+The Sustainable Communities Act 2007 is an act of the Parliament of the United Kingdom.
+Brought to Parliament as a private member's bill, it received royal assent on 23 October 2007.
+The Sustainable Communities Act 2007 represents the campaign success by Local Works, a UK coalition of over 100 national organisations coordinated by Ron Bailey, to introduce legislation that will help reverse the trend of community decline, also called 'Ghost Town Britain'.

 Ghost Town Britain refers to the ongoing loss of local facilities and services including, amongst others: shops, markets, Post Offices, pubs, bank branches and health centres, etc. The term 'Ghost Town Britain' was initially coined by the British think-tank the New Economics Foundation.

-The Sustainable Communities Act 2007 was amended in 2010 when the Sustainable Communities Act 2007 (Amendment) Act passed through Parliament and became law on 6 April 2010.
+The Sustainable Communities Act 2007 was amended in 2010 when the Sustainable Communities Act 2007 (Amendment) Act 2010 passed through Parliament and became law on 6 April 2010.

-The Act sets up a process, by which councils can drive government action.
+The act sets up a process, by which councils can drive government action.
 Councils are given the power to make proposals to the Secretary of State, as to how government can 'assist councils in promoting the sustainability of local communities'.
-The SoS is then under a duty to 'reach agreement' with councils, via their representative body, the Local Government Association (the LGA – called 'the selector' in the Act) on which proposals will be given priority.
+The SoS is then under a duty to 'reach agreement' with councils, via their representative body, the Local Government Association (the LGA – called 'the selector' in the act) on which proposals will be given priority.

-The Act seeks to open up the work of local communities to greater transparency by including 'local people' in the proposal process.
+The act seeks to open up the work of local communities to greater transparency by including 'local people' in the proposal process.
 The Act specifies that when making their proposals to the SoS, councils must involve 'local people' by setting up, or recognising if they already exist, 'panels of representatives of local people' (or citizens' panels).
 Councils then must 'reach agreement' (not just consult) with those panels regarding ideas for proposals to put to the SoS for government action.

-Under the Act, local sustainability has four measurements:
+Under the act, local sustainability has four measurements: